Jeffin03/TherapAI/README.md

 - Firebase for backend (Authentication, Firestore, Cloud Functions)
 - TensorFlow for AI model development

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-- Node.js and npm
-- Angular CLI
-- Firebase CLI
-- Python and TensorFlow for AI model development

 ## Author

 Your Name - [Jeffin Issac](https://github.com/Jeffin03)